Michael-Bianconi/chip8/readme.md

 * There is nothing stopping you from macro-ing a keyword (e.g. `I`), but things will break
 * You may declare labels and define-macros before or after using them
 * You may declare labels and define-macros multiple times.
 Only the bottom-most declarations will be used
+* You may only declare one label per line.
+If you want to declare multiple labels at the same place, put them on separate lines
 ## Disassembler

 ### Usage